BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 2. 5 day forecast endpoint https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&units=imperial&appid={APIkey}
 3. Location endpoint http://api.openweathermap.org/geo/1.0/direct?q={cityName},{stateCode},{countryCode}&limit={limit}&appid={APIkey}

-The app will save your locations in SavedLocations.xml and your api key in APIKEY.xml The default location is always the first in the list and is changeable.
+The app will save your locations in a SQLite database and your api key in APIKEY.xml You will also be able to save current weather points to the database and pull some metrics -- to be determined The default location is always the first in the list and is changeable.
 Multiple locations can be added.